junayednoman/Furry-cares-client-side/README.md

 # Furry Cares 🐾

 Welcome to the **Furry Cares** frontend repository!
-This project is the client-side part of a full-stack web application that allows pet owners to access valuable tips and stories about pet care.
+This project is the client-side part of a full-stack web application that allows pet owners to access & share valuable pet care tips and stories.
 Users can browse, create, and manage content, with features tailored to both regular users and admins.

 [Live Link](https://furry-cares.vercel.app/)